blinemedical/pre-commit-hooks-cpp/README.md

 ## clang-format

 This requires clang-format to be installed, e.g. `sudo apt install clang-format`.
-The default setup uses the Google style guide and will format all C/C++ files and headers found in the repo, however other arguments and particular files can specified.
+The default setup uses a local file style guide and will check the format all C/C++ files and headers found in the repo, however other arguments and particular files can specified.